Our pick if you need a place to start

 The key question is not just cost.
 It is whether the person who will wear the hearing aids is comfortable using a phone app when the settings need attention.

-Sony and Sennheiser may feel familiar to shoppers who already trust consumer electronics or audio brands.
+Sennheiser may feel familiar to shoppers who already trust audio brands.
 That familiarity can be reassuring, especially when the hearing-aid aisle feels overwhelming.

 Still, support matters more than the logo on the box.
 Before buying from any retailer, confirm who handles returns, warranty service, setup questions, and troubleshooting.